znkbnk/React-21-Habit/README.md

 Step 3: Modify the HabitForm Component

 - In the HabitForm component, make sure you have the categories prop passed to it.
+- Create state for unique categories.
+-  Create an array called defaultCategories that contains the default category names you want to include.
+-  Filter out duplicate categories by using the filter method on the categories array.
+- Set the state of uniqueCategories by merging the defaultCategories array with the filteredCategories array.
 - Inside the <select> element in your form, you should have a loop that maps through the categories prop and generates <option> elements